THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Sakana 魚 Fish

-Sake 鮭 Salmon Considered a poor choice for sushi by Japanese who know Salmon has nonetheless become one of the more popular sushi items owing to its oily taste and plentiful availability.
+Sake 鮭 Salmon Considered a poor choice for sushi by Japanese who know, salmon has nonetheless become one of the more popular sushi items owing to its oily taste and plentiful availability.
 It was traditionally shunned in Japan due to it being prone to parasites.
 Sake is typically treated, marinated or cooked due to said parasites.
 It is not to be confused with Japanese sake wine.
+As such, even many Japanese call it ‘Salmon.’
 Sake is used in various rolls like rainbow roll tazuna sushi.
 Most salmon is farmed and has an artificial orange colour.
 Sake Harasu is Salmon Belly, which is the fish’s fattier part.
 Shirosake 白鮭 is white or chum salmon.
+Rui-be is the name of a frozen salmon sashimi specialty of Hokkaido.
+As indicated, freezing not only helps with preserving the fish, but also assists with the parasites’ removal.
 Sake can also be called Shake.

 Same 鮫 Shark Not eaten raw and not found at sushi restaurants unless it is under the counter.
 The toothless sharks are called Fuka in Western Japan.